truenas/documentation/content/en/docs/tasks/administrative/users.md

 Users can be created or added to the TrueNAS system, allowing flexibility in configuring which users have access to the data stored on the system.
-A common practice is to create users and assign them to a
+A common practice is to create users and assign them to
 <a href="/docs/tasks/administrative/groups/">groups</a>.
 This practice allows for
 easy and efficient permission tuning.
 If the network uses a directory service, import the existing account information using the instructions in